HectorCogollosAdrian/Complex_Network_Approach_Understanding_Venice_Public_Transport/data/readme.md

 The directory includes different files used as data inputs for the analysis presented.
 These files include:

 * *data_set_raw_100.csv*: Includes a sample of the validations used to build the complex networks.
+It includes only 100 random rows, as the dataset is not redistributable for privacy reasons.
 * *kind_of_tickets_segmentation_or.csv*: is the list of the different types of tickets available from the ACTV.
-For simplification reasons, they have being grouped on 'tourist' or 'resident' categories.
+For simplification reasons, in the study they have being grouped on 'tourist' or 'resident' categories.
 * *stop_aggr.json*: is the file describing how stops that are considered different in the raw validations dataset can be grouped in a logical manner.
-It means if a stop has two boarding docks, they appear as different places of validation in the dataset, but they can be considered the same stop.
+If a stop has two boarding docks, they appear as different places of validation in the dataset, but they can be considered the same stop.
+This file includes those dfined groupings in a python dictonary form.
 * *stops.csv*: it contains the information of each of the stops, including an ID and a geographic location (lat,lon), used for visualization pourposes.

 The contents of each file are as folows: